mantidproject/mantid/docs/source/algorithms/JoinRuns-v1.rst

 InputWorkspaces
 ---------------
 This can be a mixed list of workspaces and workspace groups on AnalysisDataService (ADS), that will be flattened to a list of workspaces.
-At least two point-data MatrixWorkspaces are required with:
+MatrixWorkspaces representing point-data are required with:

 - the same instrument
 - the same number of histograms